seizue/Sticky-Ghost/README.md

 Incase your system running the lower version of DotNet Framework 4.5.2

-Just visit this site: <a href="https://www.microsoft.com/net/download/framework">Download DotNet Framework </a>
+Just visit: <a href="https://www.microsoft.com/net/download/framework">Download DotNet Framework.</a>
 Then choose and download the latter version

 ## Features